-To the readers of New Zealand Railways Corporation's Financial Statements for the year ended 30 June 2024
+To the readers of the New Zealand Railways Corporation's financial statements for the year ended 30 June 2025

-The Auditor-General is the auditor of New Zealand Railways Corporation (the corporation).
-The Auditor-General has appointed me, Wikus Jansen van Rensburg, using the staff and resources of Audit New Zealand, to carry out the audit of the financial statements of the corporation on his behalf.
+The Auditor-General is the auditor of the New Zealand Railways Corporation (the Corporation).
+The Auditor-General has appointed me, Stephen Lucy, using the staff and resources of Audit New Zealand, to carry out the audit of the financial statements of the Corporation on his behalf.